 Jennifer Palacios isn’t just an inspiration thanks to her commitment to volunteerism and her love for animals, she’s also an integral part of the Julie Kinnear sales team.
-Jen is the Director of the Buyer Division working with buyers and sellers mainly in the central core and east end of the city.
+Jen works out of central office and with buyers and sellers mainly in the central core and east end of the city.

 But that's not all that Jen does.
 She is a world traveller, with a trip to the Galapagos Islands high on her bucket list.
 Despite her wanderlust, Jen’s commitment to charity and passion for helping others helps keep her grounded.
 Every year, Jen volunteers with The Northern Dog Project who are working to help with the over-population of dogs in the Northern Cree communities near James Bay.
 The Project also goes into the schools to educate the children on proper health care for their pets, and proper treatment.
 She and Julie also volunteer at Camp Oochigeas, a summer camp for kids with cancer.